sdanyliv/CodeJam/README.md

 libraries, so that these components can be deployed easily.
 In addition, CodeJam will keep their interfaces as stable as possible, so that users can use it without having to worry about changes in the future.

-We welcome participation from all that are interested, at all skill levels.
-Coding, documentation, testing and development process itself are all critical parts of the software development process.
+We welcome participation from all who are interested, at all skill levels.
+Coding, documenting, testing and development process itself are all critical parts of the software development process.
 If you are interested in contribute in any of these aspects, please join us!

 ### Contribute!
-Some of the best ways to contribute are to try things out, file bugs, and join in design conversations.
+Some of the best ways to contribute are to try things out, report bugs, and join in design conversations.

 * [How to Contribute](https://github.com/rsdn/CodeJam/blob/master/CONTRIBUTING.md)